 Up Goes Fire Danger and Out Go The Lights

-Think of power outages and you may picture stormy December nights with sleet spattering the windows–probably with lights flickering out just as you cook for a dinner party.
-However, many of tomorrow’s outages will look completely different, coming in balmiest summer as longer, drier fire seasons force utilities to shut off power to prevent sparking from power lines.
+Think of power outages and you picture stormy December nights with wind-driven sleet spattering the windows, yet many of tomorrow’s outages will come in balmiest summer as longer, drier fire seasons force utilities to shut off power to prevent sparking from power lines.

 Such is now the case in California.
 The state’s largest utility, Pacific Gas & Electric, is bankrupt due to lawsuits over its failure to shut off power lines during windy weather in the longer, drier fire seasons brought by global warming.
 State investigators blame PG&E for 17 wildfires in 2018 alone, exposing the company to $15 billion in payments for fire damages and related lawsuits, plus billions more if the company is found responsible for the horrific Camp Fire that wiped out the town of Paradise, killing 88.
 Murder and manslaughter charges against company executives have also been discussed.